sri96/nila/README.md

 	$ nilac -r file.nila

+## Documentation

-A detailed documentation is available at https://github.com/adhithyan15/nila/wiki/Documentation
+A detailed documentation of the language is available at https://github.com/adhithyan15/nila/wiki/Documentation.
+Currently, we are working to ship RDoc and Ri based documentation along with the Nilac gem.

 ## Tests